prashant-2004/Loan-Prediction-Model-Using-Python/README.md

 2.Naive Bayes Classification(Gives better Accuracy) –

-Probabilistic Machine Learning Algorithm based on the Bayes theorem.
+This is the Probabilistic Machine Learning Algorithm based on the Bayes theorem.
       Formulae- P(A|B) = ( P(B|A) P(A) ) /  P(B)
       P(A|B) – Likelihood of occurrence of A,
       P(B|A) – Likelihood of occurrence of B,